-The Company has entered into certain related-party transactions, making payments for services to one vendor, ten consultants and a public university, all of whom also are stockholders of the Company.
+The Company has entered into certain related-party transactions, making payments for services to two vendors, eleven consultants and two public universities, all of whom also are stockholders of the Company.
 These transactions generally are ones that involve a stockholder or option holder of the Company to whom we also make payments during the year, typically as a consultant or a service provider.
 The amounts recorded or paid are not material to the accompanying Consolidated Financial Statements.